isabellapaige03/UFOs/README.md

 ## Overview of the Project

   UFO Sightings is a webpage with documented sightings from all over the world.
 This webpage has a search function with multiple filters that allows you to sift through all the data.
-You can use it to search by the date, city, country, shape of UFO, duration of sighting and comments about the UFO.
+You can use it to search by the date, city, country, shape of UFO, and the duration of sighting of the UFO.

 ## Results